 What is the milk ladder?

 The milk ladder is a step-by-step guide for reintroducing milk to a child’s diet if they have been dairy free due to a confirmed allergy.
-It is used for mild to moderate cow’s milk protein allergy.
+It is suitable for mild to moderate, delayed (non-IgE) cow’s milk protein allergy.
 You can follow the milk ladder if your health professional has advised you it is safe to do this at home.

 It is not safe for anyone at risk of anaphylaxis.
 Children with severe allergies will need repeat allergy testing to find out if they have grown out of their allergies.
-If tests come back negative for food allergy, a food challenge will often be done in a hospital setting.
+If tests come back negative for food allergy, your doctor will most likely recommend a food challenge in hospital.